Color Theory for Designer, Part 3: Creating Your Own Color Palettes

 Conclusion

 We’ve really only just touched on color theory in this series.
-There are specialists out there who have literally spent years refining their ability to choose colors that are appropriate to any situation.
+There are color consultants who have literally spent years refining their ability to choose colors that are appropriate to any situation and that can complement any brand.

 Further Resources